michael-sumner/go-make-things/content/terms.md

 ## Refund policy

-If you’re not 100% satisfied with your Learning Products, let me know and I’ll give you a full refund.
+If you’re not 100% satisfied with your Products, let me know and I’ll give you a full refund.

 That's it.
 That's the whole policy.